InfluxGraph/influxgraph/.github/CONTRIBUTING.rst

 cannot deploy to PyPi or publish documentation to Read The Docs.

 Documentation is published to Read The Docs from both tags and master branch.

+Docker images are also auto-generated on every new tag and from master branch.

+Docker images are tagged with a version number, in the case of new tags/releases, or have the `latest` tag in the case of master branch builds.

 .. _`mail group`: https://groups.google.com/forum/#!forum/influxgraph